Culley History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Culley family name to the British Isles.
 They lived in Derbyshire, in the area of Cully.

-Reaney, P.H and R.M.
-Wilson, A Dictionary of English Surnames.
-London: Routledge, 1991.
-Print.
-(ISBN 0-415-05737-X) However, we must look to the aforementioned reference of Derbyshire to find the earliest land grants for the surname.
+The surname Culley was first found in Norfolk where Hunfrid de Cuelai was listed there in the Domesday Book.
+However, we must look to the aforementioned reference of Derbyshire to find the earliest land grants for the surname.
 And Ratcliffe Culey, a hamlet near the border of Warwickshire and Leicestershire, part of the civil parish of Witherley can be ruled out as the origin of the name as the hamlet's first reference was in the 1600's.

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Culley, Cully, Culy, Culey and others.